 “I better pop into the bathroom,” he told me, so I followed him into the bathroom, where he washed his face.

 “Yeah, I’m sorry for acting like a jealous twit,” he replied, a bit shamefaced.

-“Welcome to puberty, it’s just going to get worse from here but I’ll always have your back unless you turn into a pizza-faced monster,” I taunted him and he laughed at me then charged.
-I dodged out of his way and ran out of the apartment into the common area where the younger kids were all enjoying making up the tree.
+“Welcome to puberty, it’s just going to get worse from here, but I’ll always have your back unless you turn into a pizza faced monster,” I taunted him.
+He laughed at me, then charged.
+I dodged out of his way running from the apartment into the common area where the younger kids were all enjoying making up the tree.

-All the older teens were standing watching but I noticed even Nate helping by giving out baubles and tinsel.
+All the older teens were standing watch, but I noticed Nate helping by giving out baubles and tinsel.
 They were decorating in silver and green.

 “That was mine; they are the colours of Slytherin!”
 Luca replied from his position on the floor.

 “Slithering?”
 I looked at Mac, perplexed now.

 “Don’t you know anything, you idiot,” my brother took a pop at me.

 “Slytherin was one of the houses in Harry Potter,” Mac explained.